 Full Self-Driving (Supervised)

-When Full Self-Driving (Supervised) (also referred to as Autosteer on City Streets) is engaged, Model S attempts to drive to your destination by following curves in the road, stopping at and negotiating intersections, making left and right turns, navigating roundabouts, and entering/exiting highways.
+When Full Self-Driving (Supervised) is engaged, Model S attempts to drive to your destination by following curves in the road, stopping at and negotiating intersections, making left and right turns, navigating roundabouts, and entering/exiting highways.

-Unlike Traffic-Aware Cruise Control, Autosteer, and Navigate on Autopilot, which are intended for use on multi-lane roadways with clear lane markings, Full Self-Driving (Supervised) is meant to work in a variety of driving scenarios.
+Unlike Traffic-Aware Cruise Control, Autosteer , and Navigate on Autosteer , which are intended for use on multi-lane roadways with clear lane markings, Full Self-Driving (Supervised) is meant to work in a variety of driving scenarios.
 You can use Full Self-Driving (Supervised) on any type of roadway, including residential and city streets.

 Before Using Full Self-Driving (Supervised)